On braids and links up to link-homotopy: Clasper calculus up to link-homotopy

-\end{prop} Corollary \ref{lemclaspcalculus} together with the IHX relation give us most of the necessary tools to understand clasper calculus up to link-homotopy.
-The next lemma describes how to handle twists up to link-homotopy. \begin{lem} We have the following link-homotopy equivalences (illustrated in Figure \ref{lemtwistsfigure}). \begin{enumerate}[(1)] \item If $T'$ is obtained from $T$ by turning a positive twist into a negative one then $T\sim T'$. \item If $T'$ is obtained from $T$ by moving a twist across a node then $T\sim T'$. \item If $T$ and $T'$ are identical outside a neighborhood of a node, and if in this neighborhood $T$ and $T'$ are as depicted in (8) from Figure \ref{lemtwistsfigure}, then $T\sim T'$. \end{enumerate}
+\begin{rmq} We have the following link-homotopy equivalences (illustrated in Figure \ref{lemtwistsfigure}). \begin{enumerate}[(1)] \item If $T'$ is obtained from $T$ by moving a twist across a node then $T\sim T'$. \item If $T$ and $T'$ are identical outside a neighborhood of a node, and if in this neighborhood $T$ and $T'$ are as depicted in (8) from Figure \ref{lemtwistsfigure}, then $T\sim T'$. \end{enumerate}

-\end{lem} \begin{proof} For statement (6), we consider the union $T\cup\tilde T \cup T'$ where $\tilde T$ is another parallel copy between $T$ and $T'$ without twist.
-Then thanks to (1) from Corollary \ref{lemclaspcalculus} this union is either link-homotopic to $T$ or $T'$.
-The proof of statement (7) is similar and, statement (8) comes from the other two. \end{proof}